-In this paragraph, I’m going to discuss why Industrial expansion joints are used for pipes.
+This paragraph will tell you why pipelines use industrial expansion joints.
 Firstly, misalignment happens in a pipe system.
-Secondly, thermal expansion happens in a pipe system.
-Therefore, when the pipe heats and cools, it can expand and contract.
+Secondly, thermal expansion occurs in a pipe system.
+Therefore, it can expand and contract when the pipeline heats and cools.

-Pipe bellow joints are also known as compensators because they compensate for the thermal movement.
-In addition, there are different types of names for expansion joints for pipe, for example, pipe bellows, pipeline expansion joints, and bellow pump connectors.
+Pipe bellow joints are also known as compensators for thermal movement.
+In addition, there are different types of flexible joints for pipes, for example, pipe bellows, pipeline joints, and bellow pump connectors.

 How Do Expansion Joints Work?

-Pipe expansion joints are compensators and are manufactured to hold parts together.
-Also, they safely absorb possible high-temperature-induced expansion and contraction of building materials.
-Pipe Joints may also use them to make movement safe for the structure—for example, a pipeline when the seismic activity or ground movement occurs.
+We provide pipe expansion joints and compensators to hold parts together.
+Also, they safely absorb high temperature-induced expansion and contraction of building materials.
+Pipe Joints may also use compensators to make movement safe for the structure, an example, the pipeline movement when seismic activity and ground movement occur.

 What are Industrial Expansion Joints Made of?

-Depending on the application, it will determine if a fabric expansion joint, metal bellows, or a rubber piping expansion joint is needed and what will work for that specific project.
-Industrial expansion joints have a comprehensive range of applications in a wide variety of industries.
+Expansion joints have a comprehensive range of applications in various industries.
 They can be engineered to exact specifications and made for easy installation.

 These Standards combine the knowledge and experience of the association’s Technical Committee.
-They can assist users, designers, and others in selecting and applying expansion joints for safe and reliable piping and vessel installation.
+They can assist users, designers, and others select and applying joints for safe and reliable piping and vessel installation.

 All materials expand and contract with thermal change.
 In the case of piping systems, this can cause stress on the piping system.
 Therefore, an expansion joint can be an easy solution.

-- Flexible Joints design basics -Pipe loop, for example, is looping a pipe for expansion.
-In addition, this can increase cost and take up room.
-In some cases, pipe diameter must be increased to compensate for losses due to pressure drop.
+Flexible joints design basics -A pipe loop, for example, is looping a pipe for expansion.
+In addition, this can increase costs and take up room.
+Increase pipe diameter to compensate for losses due to pressure drop.
 Therefore, a pipe system can use a pipeline expansion joint.

-- Expansion joint design basics – The most efficient piping system is the shortest and most directly routed pipe system.
-Therefore, expansion joints make this possible.
+Pipe for expansion design basics – The most efficient piping system is the shortest and most directly routed pipe system.
+Therefore, flexible joints make this possible.

 Pipe Expansion Joint Design Basics

-Pipe expansion joints consist of flexible bellows, appropriate end fittings such as flanges or butt-weld end to allow connection to the adjacent piping or equipment and other accessory items that may be required for a particular service application.
+Expansion joints consist of flexible bellows, appropriate end fittings such as flanges or butt-weld end to allow connection to the adjacent piping or equipment and other required accessory items that may apply for a particular service application.

-- Axial Extension: Increase of the pipeline expansion joint length due to pipe contraction.
+Axial Extension: Increase the pipeline expansion joint length due to pipe contraction.

-- Angular Rotation: Bending about the longitudinal centerline of the expansion joint.
+Angular Rotation: Bending about the longitudinal centerline of the joint.

-- Lateral Offset: Transverse motion is perpendicular to the plane of the pipe, with the expansion joint ends remaining parallel.
+Lateral Offset: Transverse motion is perpendicular to the pipe plane, with the joint ends remaining parallel.

-This is how long the expansion joint will last.
+Cycle life is how long the joint will last.
 For example, think of a rubber band.
-How many times can you extend a rubber band till it doesn’t go back to the original size or till it breaks?
-Pipeline expansion joints need to last for a while.
+How often can you extend a rubber band until it doesn’t return to its original size or until it breaks?
+Likewise, pipeline joints need to last for a while.

-Therefore, a cycle life of one or two thousand cycles is usually the best way.
-High cycle life designs may be desirable for service applications that include frequent start-up/shut down cycles.
-The piping designer considers such design variables as material type, wall thickness, the number of convolutions, and their geometry to produce a reliable design for the intended service with a suitable cycle life expectancy.
+The piping designer considers such design variables as material type, wall thickness, the number of convolutions, and geometry to produce a reliable design for the intended service with a suitable cycle life expectancy.

-An internally pressurized pipeline expansion joint behaves like that of a slender column under compressive load.
-At some critical end load, the column will buckle, and similarly, at sufficient pressure, internally pressurized expansion joints that are installed between fixed points will also buckle or squirm.
+An internally pressurized pipeline expansion joint behaves like a slender column under compressive load.
+At some critical end load, the column will buckle, and similarly, at sufficient pressure, internally pressurized flexible joints installed between fixed points will also buckle or squirm.

-Load piping expansion joint squirm is characterized by a gross lateral shift of the convolutions off of the longitudinal centerline.
-Expansion Joint squirm can reduce cycle life, or in extreme cases, produce a catastrophic failure.
-To avoid squirm, the expansion joint designer must limit movement capacity and flexibility.
-This is done with control rods.
+Recognize load piping joint squirm by a gross lateral shift of the convolutions of the longitudinal centerline.
+Expansion joint squirm can reduce cycle life or produce a catastrophic failure in extreme cases.
+To avoid squirming, the joint designer must limit movement capacity and flexibility.
+For example, you can use control rods.